The United States Is Close To A Recession

 CPI AND PCE inflation

-Even though the inflation hawks got everything they wanted for Christmas (20 trillion in debt, significant deficits, 4 trillion in #QE and not one core print over 3%), they still can’t get inflation to budge.
+Even though the inflation hawks got everything they wanted for Christmas (20 trillion in debt, significant deficits, 4 trillion in #QE, and not one core print over 3%), they still can’t get inflation to budge.
 Alas!

 7. Myth: Americans have 1.3 trillion dollars of student loan debt and over 1 trillion dollars of auto loan debt, and this alone will make the economy collapse.